 However, this can sometimes be necessary for you to have your regular dose of CBD.
 If this is the case, you can still take your CBD with you.

 You just need to follow basic precautions, such as storing the product away from sunlight and heat, keeping it in a cool and dark place, and avoiding its exposure to air.

 If you are travelling by car, try to avoid leaving CBD in the car for too long, as cars tend to heat up quickly.

-Therefore, take your CBD with you rather than leaving it in your suitcase for long periods.
+Therefore, take your CBD with you rather than leave it in your suitcase for long periods.
 As an extra layer of protection from heat and light, you can wrap your CBD products in aluminium foil while travelling.

 Final thoughts on storing CBD oil

 All CBD products come with a particular shelf life.
-To get the maximum shelf life from your CBD products and keep them as effective as possible you need to store them properly.
+To get the maximum shelf life from your CBD products and keep them as effective as possible, you need to store them properly.

 Heat, direct sunlight, air and oxygen can all contaminate CBD and make the compound less effective.
 Therefore, proper storage means keeping your CBD safe from all of these elements.

 Failing to store your CBD properly will make it less effective, and expired products may even have negative side effects.
-It is important not to take any product that has passed its expiry date, or that has changed in colour or has an unusual odour.
+It is important not to take any product that has passed its expiry date, has changed in colour or has an unusual odour.

 Storing your CBD products properly will help you to get the most out of them, and if you are in doubt, it is best to replace any potentially-expired product.